Construction Staking in Seminole County

 Why Do Seminole County Properties Need Professional Construction Staking?

-Our team of licensed Professional Surveyors and Mappers (PSM) serves Seminole County's 345 square miles, from Sanford to surrounding communities.
+Our licensed Professional Surveyor and Mapper (PSM) serves Seminole County's 309.4 square miles of land area, from Sanford to surrounding communities.
 We coordinate with the Building Division and local recording offices to ensure your survey meets all county requirements.

 Seminole County Survey Challenges